top of page

 My Photography Story

-My interest in photography began in 2009, when I bought my first iPhone.
-Initially, I used my iPhone 4S as an assistive technology tool.
-If I could not see an object, I would take a photo of the subject and zoom in.
-This method was beneficial in seeing signs and fine print text.
-I still use this method today.
+My interest in photography began in 2009 when I bought my first iPhone.
+At the time, I used my iPhone 4S as an assistive technology tool.
+If I could not clearly see an object, I would take a photo and zoom in.
+This method was especially helpful for reading signs and fine print, and I still use it today.

-Eventually, I began to experiment with photography and videography apps like Instagram and iMovie.
-I would often receive positive feedback on my photos and videos, which ultimately motivated me to learn how to shoot with Canon DSLR cameras.
+In the early 2010s, I began experimenting with photography and videography apps like Instagram and iMovie.
+The positive feedback I received on my images and short films encouraged me to deepen my practice and learn to shoot with Canon DSLR cameras.

-Since I did not own a DSLR, I rented camera equipment from the University of Arizona's information technology services.
-I taught myself how to use DSLRs by watching YouTube videos and photography sessions with my mentors.
-Photography became one of my favorite hobbies, which also benefits me professionally.
+Since I did not initially own a DSLR, I rented camera equipment from the University of Arizona’s Information Technology Services.
+I taught myself how to use the equipment by watching tutorials and learning alongside mentors during photography sessions.
+What began as a practical tool quickly became one of my favorite creative outlets, one that continues to enrich both my personal and professional life.

-I shoot with a Canon Mark IV.
-My favorite lenses are Canon EF 70-200mm f/2.8L IS USM III and Canon EF 24-70mm f/2.8L USM II.
-I also enjoy shooting with my iPhone 13 and using the mobile Lightroom app to edit my photos.
+Today, I photograph with a Canon Mark IV.
+My favorite lenses are the Canon EF 70–200mm f/2.8L IS USM III and the Canon EF 24–70mm f/2.8L USM II.
+I also enjoy shooting with my iPhone and editing my photos in the mobile Lightroom app.

-Photography is storytelling, and I am honored to amplify the narratives of Indigenous people and beyond.
+Photography is storytelling, and I am honored to use my lens to amplify the narratives of Indigenous Peoples and beyond.

 Contact